Makouru/dreamcatcher/README.md

 This will:
 - Build the Docker image
 - Start the Dreamcatcher service on port `8080`
+- Start a MongoDB database container for storing muted notifications

 ### Step 4: Configure UniFi Alarm Manager